Use Cases

 Cluster Slug

-Each cluster is identified by a unique name, consisting of the cluster’s name and a unique identifier.
-This identifier is generated automatically when the cluster is created.
-You can use this slug to reference the cluster in other operations, such as submitting a job or subtasks.
+Each cluster has a unique identifier, combining the cluster’s name and an automatically generated identifier.
+Use this slug to reference the cluster for other operations, like submitting a job or subtasks.

 Listing Clusters